snigdha920/nestjs-di/README.md

-# Reproduces unexpected behaviour when declaring and consuming providers
+# Reproduces unexpected behaviour with providers

 ## The problem